 In the graphics files which came with Print Shop, I found a picture of the station apparently copied from a post card.

-Tom Manz found several original postcards of the station.
+Tom Manz found several original postcards and other pictures of the station.

 South of the station were the coach yards and the 3rd Ward Roundhouse.
 Just beyond the line crossed the Milwaukee River on a swing bridge.
 Originally, everything was controlled from a tower just north of the bridge.
 I understand the tower is still standing and used by an office by a non-railroad firm.
 The controls for switches were moved to the top of the bridge when everything was electrified.
 I worked this job many times, and one of my best friends, Bob Eichelberg, fell from the top step to the bridge deck one icy night.
 He remained as a vegetable for his entire life.
 He passed away in 1998.
 He was an extremely intelligent young man who was an accomplished violinist, excellent photographer, and law student.
 The railroad was required to pay the largest workman's comp settlement in history up to that time.

 At the other end of the yards south of the river was the former suburban station named Allis.
+It was known as National Avenue part of the time.
 Next to the tracks was the site of the original Allis-Chalmers works.
 They later moved to a settlement named North Greenfield which was several miles west out National Avenue.
 The citizens changed the name to West Allis in honor of the move about 1903.
 The Allis station was used as a yard office.
-The baggage room below track level was the site of an HO club in the early 1940s.
+The baggage room below track level was the site of an HO club in the early 1940s but most of the members were drafted.
 Just to the west, the Milwaukee Road had a station, named National Avenue, which was under the tracks.
 It is the present location of the Model Railroad Club of Milwaukee, which has been there over 60 years.

 Another two blocks south was the Washington Street Tower.
 This tower controlled the crossing of the Milwaukee Road with the Madison Division which cut off from the main line at this point.
 It also controlled access to the yards in the area.
 It was the busiest tower in Milwaukee with over 50 moves in each shift.
 The operator was classed as a Train Director.
 I was the youngest and only extra man qualified for this tower.
 It's gone.